 Even if you’re a senior about to apply to college, there are still things you can do to ensure that you’ll end up attending a college that fits your needs.

 - Reexamine your goals.
 If your GPA is only low when you compare it to the GPAs expected at super selective colleges, you should keep trying to bring your grades up while exploring more college options.
 There are literally thousands of four-year colleges in the country; limiting yourself to the top 20 or top 50 nationally ranked colleges cuts out hundreds of great options, and one of them might just be the perfect college for you.

 - Show a pattern of improvement.
 If your GPA is low because you slacked off in 9th and 10th grade, there’s no time like the present to make a change.
 While earning better grades in 11th and 12th grade might not bring your overall GPA up to where you want it to be, it can show a pattern of improvement over time.
 Colleges want to see students who have grown and matured in their time in high school, so by showing that growth through stronger effort and better grades, you improve your chances of admission even with a lower-than-desired GPA.

 - Establish your smarts with stellar test scores.
 A great SAT score won’t erase a low GPA, but a series of really strong test scores can help.
-SAT, ACT, and SAT Subject Test scores show how you compare to students across the country; if you can post some really strong test scores, you can show intellectual capability despite low grades.
+SAT, ACT, and AP scores show how you compare to students across the country; if you can post some really strong test scores, you can show intellectual capability despite low grades.